okeshawarz/prospectus/draft5.md

 # Introduction: Centering Space in Political Economy

+This dissertation proposal describes three dissertation essays that focus on urban growth, distribution, rents, and housing policy in the United States.
+The overall motivation of this dissertation, in the broadest terms, is to understand how markets for land and housing (and their associated rents) under capitalist urbanism affect economic outcomes for those living and working in cities.
+Over the course of interrogating this question, this dissertation will touch upon questions of income and wealth inequality, agglomeration economies, growth theory, and housing policy.

 The discipline of Economics has, at long last, been going through something of its own "spatial turn" in recent years.
 Looking at growth and welfare across different states, regions, cities, and even zip codes, recent research has found